darvld/solid-kotlin/docs/draft.md

 }
 ```

 A widget’s name is always the last parameter for a constructor (except for lambdas).
-This is done by design to avoid confusing label-related parameters with the widget’s name parameter.
+This is done by design to avoid confusing other String parameters with the widget’s name parameter.

 ###### Handling events